nadiasao/customer-segmentation/README.md

 This is the dataset where we carried out a series of transformations  and built an ETL pipeline  that cleans the data.

+A sales analysis via Tableau is also available.

 This ETL pipeline is in my [repository](https://github.com/nadiasao/ETL_pipeline_docker)

 For this project we carried out following tasks: